Judith Coplon

 Judith Coplon Socolov (May 17, 1921 – February 26, 2011) was a spy for the Soviet Union whose trials, convictions, and successful constitutional appeals had a profound influence on espionage prosecutions during the Cold War.

-In 1949, three major cases against communists started in the United States: that of Coplon (1949–1967), that of Alger Hiss and Whittaker Chambers (1949–1950), and that of the Smith Act trials of Communist Party leaders (1949–1958).
+In 1949, three major cases against alleged communists started in the United States: that of Coplon (1949–1967), that of Alger Hiss and Whittaker Chambers (1949–1950), and that of the Smith Act trials of Communist Party leaders (1949–1958).

 Background

-Judith Coplon was born on May 17, 1921, in Brooklyn, New York.
+Judith Coplon was born on May 17, 1921, to a Jewish family in Brooklyn, New York.
 Her father Samuel Coplon was a toymaker and mother Rebecca Moroh a milliner.
-She went to public school Joseph F. Lamb (PS 206) in Brooklyn, New York.
-In high school she won an award for a good-citizenship award and a full scholarship to Barnard College.
+She went to public school Joseph F. Lamb (PS 206).
+In high school she won a good citizenship award and a full scholarship to Barnard College.
 At Barnard, she majored in history and joined the Young Communist League.
 In 1943, she graduated cum laude.

 She was recruited for Soviet espionage at Columbia University by Flora Wovschin and Marion Davis Berdecio.